 Process maps and AI writing prompts for SaaS content work best together.

+The map defines what happens.
 AI helps explain how to document it clearly.

 This combination is especially powerful for lean teams trying to scale support without growing headcount.